mr-mixas/Struct-Diff.pm/README.md

 - A

-    Stands for 'added' (exists only in second structure), it's value - added item.
+    Stands for 'added' (exist only in second structure), it's value - added item.

 - D